pearcidar/mydotfiles/README.md

 * Fonts used : FantasqueSansMono Nerd Font, SauceCodePro Nerd Font
 ## Installation

-This rice uses dwm and other suckless programs, to get the full rice experience, install them to (included in the rice info part)
+This rice uses dwm and other suckless programs, to get the full rice experience, install them too (included in the rice info part)

 After that, git clone the repo: